 Though many considered Tchaikovsky’s attempt at turning Pushkin’s “Onegin” into an opera foolish (the plot didn’t fit with the conventions of 19th Century opera), Pushkin’s works have formed the basis for more than a dozen significant operatic works.
 Tchaikovsky himself returned with Mazeppa and The Queen of Spades while we also have Boris Godunov by Modest Mussorgsky, Ruslan and Lyudmila by Mikhail Glinka and The Golden Cockerel by Nikolai Rimsky-Korsakov.

 Dueling in Russia was a wildly popular activity, despite having been banned in 1715 by the Emperor because his army kept slaughtering each other (though the threat of hanging can’t have been much of a deterrent considering one of the participants often died anyway).
-Duels were highly formalized, and it is these rules that eventually force Onegin to shoot despite all his wishes against it.
-He cannot apologise without first being asked by Lensky’s second, Zaretsky, and as this never comes they are “forced” to duel.
+Duels were highly formalised, and it is these rules that eventually force Onegin to shoot despite all his wishes against it.
+He cannot apologise without first being asked by Lensky’s second, Zaretsky, and as this never comes, they are “forced” to duel.

 How Onegin responded varied too, shifting from 'O death, o death!
 I go to seek thee out!' to ‘Ignominy! ...
 Anguish! … Oh, my pitiable fate!’.
 The version we hear today is somewhere between the two (and hinges heavily on how the director wants to stage things) though Onegin’s latter line is usually the one heard.

 The village of Clarens, by Lake Geneva in Switzerland, was the place where Tchaikovsky fled with his brother.
-His mental health was in tatters after his disastrous marriage and the lake air was supposed to be beneficial.
+His mental health was in tatters after his disastrous marriage, and the lake air was supposed to be beneficial.
 Here he wrote a good chunk of the orchestrations for Onegin as well as several other pieces.

 This wasn’t Clarens’ only contribution to the musical world as it was also the place where Igor Stravinsky wrote “The Rite of Spring” and “Pulcinella”.
-What’s more Vladimir Nabokov was buried at Clarens.
+What’s more, Vladimir Nabokov was buried at Clarens.
 A remarkable confluence of artists that few villages could compete with!